I'm surprised to see all the trees being cut down on the Westfield town common. I hope they know what they're doing.

 I'm delighted to see that the colonial monument that used to stand on the corner of State Street has been returned after being missing for decades.
 It had to be removed because it was made of sandstone that was dissolving in the acid rain of the 1970's.

-Actually it is not the real monument, but an exact replica made from a mold of the original and using material that will not erode.
+Actually it is not the original monument, but an exact replica made from a mold of the original and using material that will not erode.
 It is also not in the exact location it once was, which was right on the corner, but perhaps these ground vents made it impossible.

 It's sad to see that the old Kavanaugh's Furniture has bit the dust.
 It doesn't look like anything is going to be replacing it anytime soon.